fatedier/frp/README.md

 Finally, place the `frpc` binary and `frpc.ini` configuration file on Server B, which is located on a LAN that cannot be directly accessed from the public internet.

+Some antiviruses improperly mark frpc as malware and delete it.
+This is due to frp being a networking tool capable of creating reverse proxies.
+Antiviruses sometimes flag reverse proxies due to their ability to bypass firewall port restrictions.
+If you are using antivirus, then you may need to whitelist/exclude frpc in your antivirus settings to avoid accidental quarantine/deletion.
+See [issue 3637](https://github.com/fatedier/frp/issues/3637) for more details.

 ### Access your computer in a LAN network via SSH

 1. Modify `frps.ini` on server A by setting the `bind_port` for frp clients to connect to: